heig-vd-dai-course/heig-vd-dai-course/15.01-evaluation-2/01-course-material/evaluation-3/PRESENTATION.md

 The evaluation will last **60 minutes** and the questions will be in French.
 You can answer them in French or English.

-The evaluation dates will be as follow:
+The evaluation dates will be as follows:

 - DAI-TIC-B (Monday mornings): **13.01.2025**
 - DAI-TIC-C (Friday mornings): **17.01.2025**